oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ## Copying vdsm bootstrap files

-In case you like to do a full bootstrap installation (InstallVds = True into the database), these steps will be required.
-Otherwise, can be ignored.
+In case you like to do a full bootstrap installation (InstallVds = True into the database), the following steps are required.
+Otherwise, ignore them.

           #> su - -c 'mkdir -p /usr/share/jboss-as/standalone/deployments/engine.ear/components.war/vds'
           #> git clone git://gerrit.ovirt.org/vdsm